Safe sleep for babies and toddlers

 - Provide a safe sleeping environment.

-- Sleep baby in their own safe sleeping place in the same room as an adult care-giver for the first six to twelve months.
+- Sleep baby in their own safe sleeping place in the same room as parents for the first six to twelve months.

 Babies should always sleep on their backs.